Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in

-Here we make a slight change from the previous description in Section \ref{subsec:aks_lin}.
-Note for such a division we can get $O(|\centrep|)$ centre pairs in each list.
-To meet our requirement we maintain $O(n^3)$ such lists for each $i$.
-We call these $O(n^3)$ lists as the ``sibling lists'' of $\centrep_i$.

-For each $(\vect{e},\vect{y}) \in S$ we first calculate $\|\vect{y}\|_p$ to check in which list group it can potentially belong, say $\centrep_j$.
+{2. }For each $(\vect{e},\vect{y}) \in S$ {(where $S$ is the set of sampled pairs)}, we first calculate $\|\vect{y}\|_p$ to check in which list group it can potentially belong, say $\centrep_j$.
 That is, $\centrep_j$ corresponds to the smallest hyperball containing $\vect{y}$.
-Then we map it to its index-tuple $I_{\vect{y}}$, as has already been described before.
+Then, we map it to its index-tuple $I_{\vect{y}}$, as has already been described before.
 We add $(\vect{e},\vect{y})$ to a list in $\centrep_j$ or any of its sibling lists if it was empty before.
-Note since we sampled uniformly, this ensures we get the required number of (initially) fixed centres, no other vector can be used as centre throughout the algorithm.
+Since we sampled uniformly, this ensures we obtain the required number of (initially) fixed centers, and no other vector can be used as a center throughout the algorithm.

-Now we repeat $k$ times the following sieving operations.
-For each vector pair $(\vect{e}_1,\vect{y}_1) \in S$ we can check which list (or its sibling lists) it can belong to from $\|\vect{y}_1\|_p$.
-Then if it finds a centre pair we subtract as in step \ref{multSieve:reduce} of Algorithm \ref{alg:multSieve}.
-Else we discard it and consider it ``lost''.
+{Having set aside the centers,} now we repeat the following sieving operations $k$ times.
+For each vector pair $(\vect{e}_1,\vect{y}_1) \in S$, we can check which list (or its sibling lists) it can belong to from $\|\vect{y}_1\|_p$.
+Then, if a center pair is found, we subtract as in step \ref{multSieve:reduce} of Algorithm \ref{alg:multSieve}.
+Otherwise, we discard it and consider it ``lost''.